aleshaleksey/fansys23/14-recipes.md

 ## Protector
 The protector is a martial archetype that focuses on defence, both their own and that of their allies over offence.

+This build can be made using DEX, but STR gives better defence.
+In addition, both CON and CHA are required for survivability.
+The abilities are balanced between offence (since offence is the best defence), survivability, and battlefield control.
+Some abilities and stat increases can be replaced with "[Combined Manoeuvre](06-abilities.md#combined-manoeuvre-i-v)", as it is useful, for example, to be able to grapple or throw a target while damaging it.
+Spellcasting and "[Deflection](06-abilities.md#deflection)"/"[Arcane Interception](06-abilities.md#arcane-interception)" can be discarded for a more martial build, but reduce defence against spellcasters.

 |Level (base)|SP dice (Nat)| MP dice (Sup)|NAP|SAP|Abilities|Proficiencies|Notes|
 |-|-|-|-|-|-|-|-|